How To Safely Get Your Bronze On

 Do's and Don'ts of Self-Tanning

 Do pair your self-tanner with sunscreen.
 Opting for tanning products rather than sun-tanning is a step in the right direction, but you still need to protect yourself from UV rays.
-SLMD's Daily Moisturizer with SPF 15 is a great oil-free and lightweight moisturizer that is easily absorbed into the skin.
-You can also use a powdered sunscreen, like SLMD's UV Bounce, which comes in three adaptable shades and can be used as a setting powder!
+Dual Defender SPF 30 is a great oil-free and lightweight moisturizer that is easily absorbed into the skin.

 Don’t inhale or ingest self-tanning products.
 If you’re getting a spray tan, protect your mouth eyes and nose to avoid any inhalation.
 Be careful when applying products around open wounds or broken skin, as DHA is only safe for external application to the skin.
 This means NO shaving right before applying self-tanner!
 Shaving can open pores and create tiny cuts that self-tanner can seep into.

 Do exfoliate before and after applying self-tanner.
 Some formulations of self-tanning lotions can clog pores and cause breakouts.
 Using an exfoliating scrub like SLMD’s Glycolic Acid Body Scrub, which is loaded with eco-friendly scrubbing beads and 10% Glycolic Acid that can help prep the skin to absorb self-tanner evenly and can safely remove it while cleansing pores to prevent irritation.

 Don’t use tanning beds.
 Tanning beds are actually more dangerous than sun tanning.
 The UV rays used are more potent, which increases the risk of skin cancer and premature aging.
 Tanning beds have been linked to various types of skin cancer, including basal cell carcinoma, which is not life threatening but does require surgical removal.